-Challenges of integrating PAM into existing and new services.
+- Challenges of integrating PAM into existing and new services.

-> The final evaluation report from the evaluation of the PAM learning set is available on the University of Leicester website.
+The final evaluation report from the evaluation of the PAM learning set is available on the University of Leicester website.
 This follows on from the Interim Findings report and the Early Findings report of the evaluation published earlier.
-The reports include an overview of the PAM-related work undertaken by the Learning Set up to September 2015.
-It also features two case studies that focus on using the PAM in frontline healthcare service delivery – in diabetes care and health coaching.
+The reports include an overview of the PAM-related work undertaken by the Learning Set and feature case studies that focus on using the PAM in frontline healthcare service delivery – e.g. in diabetes care and health coaching.

-> Site summaries from the learning set are available below:
+Site summaries from the learning set are available below: